dimed3v/Project1-ELK/README.md

 - ELK: 10.1.0.5

 - We have installed the following Beats on these machines:
-Filebeat and Metricbeat installed via YML playbook within the ansible container.
+  - Filebeat and Metricbeat installed via YML playbook within the ansible container.

 These installed files allow us to collect the following information from each machine:
 - Metricbeat collects data from the operating system metrics such as CPU, memory, and data connected to services running on the server.
-While filebeat can audit, monitor server logs and collect all other log events within the server.
+- While filebeat can audit, monitor server logs and collect all other log events within the server.
 Both utilize powerful tools to monitor traffic and collect data to protect the servers.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
-SSH into the control node and follow the steps below:
+- _SSH into the control node and follow the steps below..._
 - Copy the install-elk.yml file to /etc/ansible/roles .
 - Update the [hosts](https://github.com/dimed3v/Project1-ELK/blob/cfc2e6e0636616a8455f891dce454719c3672753/Ansible/hosts-file.txt) file to include the group [elk] and the destination IP address.
 - As shown in the example below: